myparcelnl/actions/README.md

     label-approved: 'yay' # The label to add when the PR is approved.
     label-changes-requested: 'nay' # The label to add when changes are requested.
     required-approvals: 2 # The number of reviews required to merge the PR.
 Should be passed only if you don't have an access token or app with the read settings permission.
+    branch-protections: 'rulesets' # Whether to use branch protection or rulesets to determine the number of required reviews.
 ```

 ##### Inputs